yashna02/MRIO-SDA-using-PyMRIO/README.md

 1. If you wish to do an EE-MRIO, first run the "Extracting_F_Matrix" code in the "CO2_Emissions" folder to get 15 input files for F for each year.
 2. In PyMRIO, Z and Y files are required.
 We also input a V matrix in our case as a value-added extension.
 Get this data from references above.
+3. In total, there will be 15 files for each of the following: Z, Y, V and F, which will be used as input files.
-3. Change file paths wherever applicable.
+4. Change file paths wherever applicable.

+Note: SDA effects can be obtained for any of the 43 countries in the dataset.